kennymingt/php-gcloud-datastore-fulltext-search/readme.md

 # PHP google datastore full-text search

 Three functions
-* parseString - returns an array with keywords extracted from a string
+* extractKeywords - returns an array with keywords extracted from a string
 * index - save a list of keywords into datastore
 * searchByKeywords - gets a keyword list and returns an array with Ids. from datastore